-Early in my nursing career, I realized I had learned a lot about disease, but wanted to learn more about health, how to build it, and more important, how to maintain it over a lifetime.
+Early in my nursing career, I realized I had learned a lot about disease.
+I wanted to learn more about health, how to build it, and more importantly, how to maintain it over a lifetime.
 I went back to school and obtained a Master's degree in Nutrition, being the only RN in a room full of Registered Dietitians.
-Many people asked me what I was thinking and doing, but I was on a mission, and I knew I was on the right track.
+People asked me what I was thinking, but I was on a mission.
 I knew there had to be a way to really help people beyond pharmaceutical medications.
-After completing my course of study, I joined the International and American Association of Clinical Nutritionists in 1991 and was one of the first in Texas to become credentialed in the newly emerging field of Functional Medicine as a Certified Clinical Nutritionist (CCN).
+Upon completing my Masters in Nutrition in 1991, I joined the International and American Association(s) of Clinical Nutritionists.
+Shortly thereafter, I was among the first in Texas to become credentialed in the newly emerging field of Functional Medicine as a Certified Clinical Nutritionist (CCN).

 I am now a licensed Doctor of Naturopathic Medicine, a Clinical Nutritionist, an IFM Certified Practitioner, and a Registered Nurse.
 After graduating medical school, taking my clinical boards, and receiving my medical license I moved back to my home state of Texas to take on the challenge of providing a truly collaborative and integrative medicine approach to health care for my clients.
 I have recently added phone and/or virtual (HIPPA compliant) consultations to meet the needs of established and potential clients throughout the US and abroad.